 Although the testing of cosmetic ingredients on animals has been banned in Europe, most safety data sheets from cosmetic ingredient suppliers still depend on historic animal data.
 Lush have led the way by encouraging innovation in alternative testing, and in partnership with XCellR8, test their ingredients using scientifically advanced tests based on human cell cultures and reconstructed models of the skin and eye.
 As well as being cruelty-free, these tests provide a much more accurate prediction of human health effects, compared with the old animal-based methods.

-Throughout our four year partnership, we’ve made significant progress in moving animal-free tests away from the research bench and into real-life application, most notably gaining recognition from global regulators for our 100% animal product-free methods.
+Throughout our eight year partnership, we’ve made significant progress in moving animal-free tests away from the research bench and into real-life application, most notably gaining recognition from global regulators for our 100% animal product-free methods.
 Some of our highlights include:

 - The recent completion of an extensive project to screen approximately 450 ingredients for genotoxicity, providing key safety information to Lush product formulators